L3Harris Technologies (NYSE:LHX) PT Raised to $270.00

-L3Harris Technologies (NYSE:LHX) had its target price increased by research analysts at Susquehanna from $244.00 to $270.00 in a report issued on Wednesday, The Fly reports.
-The firm currently has a “positive” rating on the stock.
-Susquehanna’s price target indicates a potential upside of 16.70% from the company’s previous close.
+L3Harris Technologies (NYSE:LHX) had its price objective boosted by Susquehanna Bancshares from $244.00 to $270.00 in a research note issued to investors on Wednesday, Stock Target Advisor reports.
+The firm presently has a “positive” rating on the stock.
+Susquehanna Bancshares’ price target points to a potential upside of 16.76% from the stock’s current price.

-A number of other analysts also recently weighed in on the stock.
-Morgan Stanley reiterated a “buy” rating on shares of L3Harris Technologies in a research report on Friday, May 14th.
-Credit Suisse Group increased their price target on shares of L3Harris Technologies from $200.00 to $223.00 and gave the company an “outperform” rating in a research report on Tuesday, April 13th.
-Wells Fargo & Company started coverage on shares of L3Harris Technologies in a research report on Tuesday, May 18th.
-They issued an “equal weight” rating and a $225.00 price target on the stock.
-The Goldman Sachs Group reiterated a “neutral” rating and issued a $208.00 price target on shares of L3Harris Technologies in a research report on Wednesday, April 14th.
-Finally, TheStreet downgraded shares of L3Harris Technologies from a “b” rating to a “c” rating in a research report on Friday, April 30th.
-Five investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and an average price target of $227.15.
+A number of other research analysts also recently weighed in on LHX.
+TheStreet downgraded L3Harris Technologies from a “b” rating to a “c” rating in a research note on Friday, April 30th.
+Raymond James increased their price objective on L3Harris Technologies from $230.00 to $250.00 and gave the stock an “outperform” rating in a research note on Wednesday.
+Susquehanna increased their price objective on L3Harris Technologies from $244.00 to $270.00 and gave the stock a “positive” rating in a research note on Wednesday.
+Jefferies Financial Group increased their price objective on L3Harris Technologies from $235.00 to $250.00 and gave the stock a “buy” rating in a research note on Monday, May 3rd.
+Finally, Wells Fargo & Company increased their price objective on L3Harris Technologies from $225.00 to $240.00 and gave the stock an “equal weight” rating in a research note on Wednesday.
+Five equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
+The company has a consensus rating of “Buy” and a consensus target price of $233.77.

-In related news, insider Dana A. Mehnert sold 2,500 shares of the firm’s stock in a transaction on Monday, June 14th.
-The shares were sold at an average price of $222.07, for a total value of $555,175.00.
-Following the completion of the transaction, the insider now directly owns 5,046 shares of the company’s stock, valued at $1,120,565.22.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, VP Todd A. Taylor sold 5,312 shares of the firm’s stock in a transaction on Friday, June 4th.
-The shares were sold at an average price of $220.70, for a total transaction of $1,172,358.40.
+In other L3Harris Technologies news, SVP Scott T. Mikuen sold 2,826 shares of the firm’s stock in a transaction dated Friday, July 16th.
+The stock was sold at an average price of $225.36, for a total transaction of $636,867.36.
+Following the sale, the senior vice president now owns 67,712 shares in the company, valued at $15,259,576.32.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, SVP Scott T. Mikuen sold 8,573 shares of the firm’s stock in a transaction dated Tuesday, July 20th.
+The shares were sold at an average price of $225.08, for a total value of $1,929,610.84.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 266,281 shares of company stock valued at $58,623,228 over the last ninety days.
-Company insiders own 1.40% of the company’s stock.
+Insiders sold 266,281 shares of company stock valued at $58,623,228 over the last ninety days.
+Corporate insiders own 1.40% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the stock.
-Capital International Investors grew its stake in shares of L3Harris Technologies by 9.1% in the first quarter.
-Capital International Investors now owns 8,609,701 shares of the company’s stock valued at $1,745,029,000 after buying an additional 716,260 shares in the last quarter.
-Price T Rowe Associates Inc. MD lifted its holdings in L3Harris Technologies by 3.4% during the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 3,603,794 shares of the company’s stock valued at $730,417,000 after purchasing an additional 117,923 shares during the last quarter.
-Bank of New York Mellon Corp lifted its holdings in L3Harris Technologies by 1.8% during the 1st quarter.
-Bank of New York Mellon Corp now owns 2,508,603 shares of the company’s stock valued at $508,443,000 after purchasing an additional 43,764 shares during the last quarter.
-Massachusetts Financial Services Co.
-MA lifted its holdings in L3Harris Technologies by 9.0% during the 1st quarter.
-Massachusetts Financial Services Co.
-MA now owns 2,117,203 shares of the company’s stock valued at $429,115,000 after purchasing an additional 175,050 shares during the last quarter.
-Finally, Pendal Group Limited lifted its holdings in L3Harris Technologies by 40.9% during the 1st quarter.
-Pendal Group Limited now owns 1,535,398 shares of the company’s stock valued at $311,194,000 after purchasing an additional 445,536 shares during the last quarter.
-79.87% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Fifth Third Bancorp increased its holdings in shares of L3Harris Technologies by 0.4% in the second quarter.
+Fifth Third Bancorp now owns 192,560 shares of the company’s stock worth $41,622,000 after buying an additional 799 shares during the period.
+Trillium Asset Management LLC bought a new stake in shares of L3Harris Technologies in the second quarter worth about $212,000.
+J.W.
+Cole Advisors Inc. bought a new stake in shares of L3Harris Technologies in the second quarter worth about $331,000.
+MUFG Americas Holdings Corp grew its stake in shares of L3Harris Technologies by 23.4% in the second quarter.
+MUFG Americas Holdings Corp now owns 475 shares of the company’s stock worth $103,000 after purchasing an additional 90 shares during the last quarter.
+Finally, Twin Lakes Capital Management LLC grew its stake in shares of L3Harris Technologies by 59.5% in the second quarter.
+Twin Lakes Capital Management LLC now owns 14,311 shares of the company’s stock worth $3,093,000 after purchasing an additional 5,339 shares during the last quarter.
+Institutional investors and hedge funds own 79.87% of the company’s stock.

 L3Harris Technologies Company Profile